 The biggest advantage to leasing is the value of the option you have to purchase at a fixed price years later.

-The second important component of the monthly payment when leasing is the Rent, and this is determined from the Adjusted Capitalized Cost.
-The leasing company is expecting a return on the investment they’ve made in the vehicle you’re driving, and the rent is the how they earn that return.
+The second important component of the monthly payment when leasing is the rent, and this is determined from the Adjusted Capitalized Cost.
+The leasing company is expecting a return on the investment they’ve made in the vehicle you’re driving.
+Your rent payments are how they collect that return.
 The higher your rent, the greater their return.
-The video shows you how to calculate the rent as an annualized return on investment for the leasing company by diving the rent by the Adjusted Capitalized Cost and doing some exponential algebra.
+The video shows you how to calculate the annualized return on investment for the leasing company by dividing the rent by the Adjusted Capitalized Cost and doing some exponential algebra.
 Compare the answer you get from these calculations to the interest rate offer by your bank on the loan you would use to purchase the vehicle.
-If the rent expressed as an equivalent interest rate you calculated with the method in the video is lower than the interest rate in your loan offer, than leasing is a better deal.
+When the equivalent interest rate you calculated with the method in the video is lower than the interest rate in your bank loan offer, than leasing is the cheaper way to finance.

-If exponential algebra isn’t you think, then ask your dealer finance rep to tell you the Money Factor on the lease.
+If exponential algebra isn’t your thing, then ask your dealer finance rep to tell you the Money Factor on the lease.
 That’s the constant that the finance reps are using to calculate the rent.
-Multiple the Money Factor by 2400 to convert it to an equivalent interest rate, and then do the comparison.
 Some states require disclosure of the Money Factor, others don’t.
+When they do disclose it, you multiply the Money Factor by 2400 to convert it to an equivalent interest rate.
+Then you can compare the result to an interest rate on a bank loan.